ballerina-platform/module-ballerinax-googleapis.sheets/ballerina/Package.md

-Connects to [Google Sheets](https://developers.google.com/sheets/api) from Ballerina.

-## Package overview
+## Overview

-The `ballerinax/googleapis.sheets` is a [Ballerina](https://ballerina.io/) connector for Google Sheets.
-It is comprised of the following capabilities.

-* Perform Google Sheets related operations programatically using [Ballerina](https://ballerina.io/).
-The `ballerinax/googleapis.sheets` module provides this capability.
+The [Google Sheets](https://developers.google.com/sheets/api) connector allows you to programmatically interact with Google Sheets, facilitating tasks such as data manipulation, analysis, and automation.
+It is compatible with [Google Sheets API v4](https://developers.google.com/sheets/api).

+### Key Features

+- Read and write data to Google Sheets spreadsheets
+- Create, update, and manage spreadsheets programmatically
+- Support for batch operations on cell ranges
+- Access spreadsheet metadata and properties

 ### Compatibility
 |                                                   | Version                         |